Making sense of ‘x’ - building multiplication fluency in LKS2

 2. Baseline assessment of 6 children using the HfL Multiplication fluency check and submit data.

-3. Upto half a day's consultancy support in participant schools.
+3. Up to two hours consultancy support in participant schools.

 4. A half-day cluster meeting/training (twilight session).